mulllhausen/btc-inquisitor/README.md

     -m MONEY-RANGE, --money-range=MONEY-RANGE

 Specify the money range to parse in satoshis.
 Format: MINMONEY-MAXMONEY.
 For example, setting this argument to 123-456 would output only transactions which sent between 123 satoshis and 456 satoshis (inclusive).
 If you want to parse all money amounts below MAXMONEY then simply omit MINMONEY like so: -MAXMONEY.
-If you want to parse all money amounts above MINMONEY then simply omit MAXMONEY like so: MINMONEY-
+If you want to parse all money amounts above MINMONEY then simply omit MAXMONEY like so: MINMONEY-.